Are You Filing For Individual Or Joint Bankruptcy? Understand Your Options.

-For married couples, the decision to file for bankruptcy affects not only one spouse, but both of you.
+For married couples, the decision to file for bankruptcy affects both spouses.
 In many situations, filing for bankruptcy as a couple is preferable to having one spouse file on his or her own.
 If you or your spouse is considering bankruptcy, the first thing you should do is speak to an experienced attorney about your options.

-At the Law Office of Paul L. Urich, P.A., we help couples decide whether to file bankruptcy individually or jointly.
+At the Law Office of Paul L. Urich, P.A., I help couples decide whether to file bankruptcy individually or jointly.
 There is no one-size-fits-all approach to the question of whether you should file together or separately.
-When you come to our firm, we will listen to your concerns and give you an honest opinion about whether joint or sole bankruptcy would be better, given your particular situation.
+When you come to my firm, I will listen to your concerns and give you an honest opinion about whether joint or sole bankruptcy would be better, given your particular situation.

 The Advantages Of Filing A Joint Bankruptcy Petition

 Contrary to what you may have heard, joint bankruptcy is usually the best choice for a couple.
 Whether you are filing for Chapter 7 bankruptcy or Chapter 13 bankruptcy, there are many reasons why a joint filing is preferable, including:

 - Cost savings: Filing a joint petition means you only have to pay court filing fees one time.
 Filing separately means you have to pay the filing fees twice.